hpourv/DP-Logistic-Regression/README.md

 ![My Image](alg.png)

-We make every iteration of gradient descent algorithm differentially private by implementing the noisy gradient descent algorithm.
+We make every iteration of gradient descent differentially private by implementing the noisy gradient descent algorithm.